Beware of Efficiency

-It’s like Mark, Chapter 6, verse 30 and 31.”
-The apostles gathered together with Jesus and reported all they had done and taught.”
-Then Jesus said to them, “come away by yourselves to a deserted place and rest a while.”
-He showed concern for the physical, mental and spiritual health of his friends.
+Jesus showed concern for the physical, mental and spiritual health of his friends and he teaches us to do the same.
+In Mark 6:30-31, we read: ” The apostles gathered together with Jesus and reported all they had done and taught.
+Then Jesus said to them, ‘come away by yourselves to a deserted place and rest a while.’”

 Jesus is telling all of us to rest a while.
 Maybe we need to focus less on doing and more on being.
 That’s just what Pope Francis said during a general audience at St. Peter’s Square on July 18th.